DeveloperJose/Github-Page/_posts/2025-01-20-true-nas-scale-nginx.md

 # Conclusion
 I must admit that it took me a while to figure out how to get this to work when it's surprisingly simple.
 I gave up multiple times over the months before figuring it out earlier today.
 Hopefully you learned a thing or two and were able to get it to work for your own setup!

-If you found it particularly useful you can consider supporting me by sending a small donation through Ko-fi.
+If you found it particularly useful to save money by not buying a domain by following my tutorial you can consider supporting me by sending a small donation through Ko-fi.

 <script src='https://storage.ko-fi.com/cdn/scripts/overlay-widget.js'></script>
 <script>